Q24/oauth-client-core/README.md

 ```

-On a component level, you need to make sure at least a auth result is stored
+On a component level, you need to make sure at least an auth result is stored

 ```ts
 import { getStoredAuthResult } from "@ilionx/oauth-client-core";